-- 3. The document shall bear the title 'Identity card' or another well-established national designation in the official language or languages of the issuing Member State, and the words 'Identity card' in at least one other official language of the institutions of the Union. - The identity card shall contain, on the front side, the two-letter country code of the Member State issuing the card, printed in negative in a blue rectangle and encircled by 12 yellow stars. - 5.
-Identity cards shall include a highly secure storage medium which shall contain a facial image of the holder of the card and two fingerprints in interoperable digital formats.
-For the capture of biometric identifiers, Member States shall apply the technical specifications as established by Commission Decision C(2018) 77671.
+- 3. The document shall bear the title 'Identity card' or another well-established national designation in the official language or languages of the issuing Member State, and the words 'Identity card' in at least one other official language of the Union. - 4.
+The identity card shall contain, on the front side, the two-letter country code of the Member State issuing the card, printed in negative in a blue rectangle and encircled by 12 yellow stars. - 5.
+Identity cards shall include a highly secure storage medium which shall contain biometric data, namely a facial image of the holder of the card and two fingerprints, in interoperable digital formats.
+For the capture of those two types of biometric identifiers, Member States shall apply the technical specifications as established by Commission Implementing Decision C(2018) 776711 as amended by Commission Implementing Decision C(2021) 372612.

-1 Commission Decision C(2018) 7767 of 30 November 2018 laying down the technical specifications for the uniform format for residence permits for third country nationals.
+11 Commission Implementing Decision C(2018) 7767 of 30 November 2018 laying down the technical specifications for the uniform format for residence permits for third country nationals and repealing Decision C(2002) 3069.